 Related: Strong Women Leading the Higher Education Industry

 A provost is, in essence, the vice president of a university.
 Most often, this position is considered to be the senior academic administrator in charge of curricular and research tasks.
 The provost may sometimes act as president during a vacancy, such as the time between a president leaving and a new one being hired.
-Almost always, provosts are selected from tenured faculty (see “faculty” below).
+Almost always, provosts are selected from tenured faculty (see “Faculty” below).
 Provost is similar to chancellor in that it may refer to the title of the leader at a particular branch campus within a university system.
 Some other titles used for this same position include chief academic officer or vice president for academic affairs.
 Titles such as assistant provost, associate provost, vice provost, or deputy provost will report to and work directly with this position.

-Board of Trustees
+Board of trustees

-Okay, so these guys and gals are a little confusing.
+Okay, so these people are a little confusing.
 A board of trustees is a corporate body that has complete responsibility for the government and welfare of a university.
 The board is made up of advisors who, in almost all cases, don’t hold any positions at the school itself (this, of course, doesn’t include key constituents such as the university president, and occasionally deans and faculty).
 The board will often include well-known alumni and state politicians, especially for state schools.
 This group—which ranges in size depending on school population, public or private affiliation, etc.—does such duties as selecting the president, determining major goals of the university, approving policies and procedures, reviewing the budget, and other related tasks.

 As you may know, faculty refers to the body of professors that teaches courses to students.
 However, there are several different levels of faculty members: